 For example, when a consumer completes a payment via phone, he/she needs to use something owned (the phone) and needs to confirm the payment with something he/she is (fingerprint) or something he knows (the app pin).
 Currently, various payment methods already comply with SCA’s two step-verification and if this is not the case, MultiSafepay is able to provide a solution.

 When is SCA applied and which are the exemptions

 In general, SCA applies to online transaction initiated by consumers with an amount higher than 30 euros.
 Nonetheless, there are many payment methods already in line with SCA and certain payment methods that are exempted.
 For example, direct debit transfers, payments via invoice, recurring payments (subscription based) and pre-payments do not require Strong Customer Authentication and need no further action.

 What technologies can be used

 There are different technologies that help merchants adding security layers (that are in line with SCA) to credit card payments.
-For example, MultiSafepay offers technologies like tokenization to all its merchants by means of in-house developed plugins and API’s.
-Thanks to this technology, the consumer can securely store
+For example, MultiSafepay offers technologies like tokenization and 3D Secure to all its merchants by means of in-house developed plugins and API’s.
+Thanks to these technologies, the consumer can securely store

 credit card data for repeat purchases after the initial payment.
 If you are interested in our security technologies for your webshop, do not hesitate to contact our payment experts!